e-CLOSE/Toolbox/Tools/Loom.md

 ![Loom logo](images/Loom.png)

-Web based simple & fast screen+webcam recorder focused in easy & instant sharing.
+Web-based simple & fast screen+webcam recorder focused in easy & instant sharing.

 ## Detailed description & quick guide

-Loom is a web based application that allows you to easily record your screen, webcam or both, and easily send the recorded video.
+Loom is a web-based application that allows you to easily record your screen, webcam or both, and easily send the recorded video.

 You log in their site and select "New Video", select the options (flip